jarokaz/AMLWorkshop/Labs/Lab00-EnvSetup/README.md

 # Workshop environment set up

+## Create Azure Deep Learning VM
+Azure Deep Learning VM will be used as an experimentation environment during the workshop.

+The instructor will guide you through the provisioning process

 ## Install Azure CLI
+You will need to install Azure CLI on your workstation

 ### Azure CLI on Windows
 To install Azure CLI on Windows follow the instructions at: